Things you might hear in BMX:

 Obstacle: Anything not flat on the track.

-Backside: The downward side of an obstacle.
+Backside: The down side of an obstacle.

-Face: The upward side of an obstacle.
+Face: The up side of an obstacle.

 Double: Two bumps on one obstacle.